theparthway/docs/docs/home/basics/guides/BtcSwbtc.md

 2. Confirm the wallet & account you want to use to perform the swap.
    ![step 2](../../images/guide-btc-swbtc-2.png)

-3. Select the Bitcoin chain for sending BTC.
+3. Select the BTC Bitcoin chain to send BTC.
    ![step 3](../../images/guide-btc-swbtc-3.png)

 4. Choose swBTC Ethereum to receive.